MohamedAbdalfatah/Cell-Flex-multi/README.md

 echo "Created .cmd file: $output_file_path"
 ```

+### How to run

 ```{}
 chmod +x create_cmd_file.sh
 ./5-create_job_script.sh CNAG_61_CellFlex_A SCGTEST_51
 ./5-create_job_script.sh CNAG_61_CellFlex_B SCGTEST_51
 ```

+Finally we submit the jobs and going home
 ```{}
 cd jobs/CNAG_61_CellFlex_A
 sbatch CNAG_61_CellFlex_A.cmd
 cd jobs/CNAG_61_CellFlex_B
 sbatch CNAG_61_CellFlex_B.cmd
 ```

+When cellranger finish you will found a directory with the name of the sample contain all of the result from the run